Bhakta-Shamser/CMS/README.md

 # CMS Project

 ## Overview
 The CMS (Candidate Management System) project is a web-based application designed to manage candidate records efficiently.
-It supports CRUD operations, robust query handling, and centralized logging.
+It supports database operations, robust query handling, and centralized logging.
 The architecture follows Clean Architecture principles, ensuring separation of concerns and scalability.

 ## Features
 - **Domain-Driven Design**: Separation of concerns across layers.